 In the late 1800s, Denver's vice district was centered around Market Street.
 While some establishments were modest and rough around the edges, others, including the Palace of Mirrors, aimed to provide a more upscale environment.

-The brothel’s name reflected its ornate interior design, which reportedly featured elements admired by working girls of the Victorian era.
+The brothel's name reflected its ornate interior design, known for its lavish Victorian furnishings.

 - Large decorative mirrors lining the walls